Acropolis / Koukaki / Makriyanni

 Coffee | Pastry | Snacks

-- For delicious, innovative and nutritious sub sandwiches to go, stop by Guarantee, at 41 Veikou Street, corner with Parthenonos St., open daily except Sunday 10:00-17:00
+- For delicious, innovative and nutritious sub sandwiches and freshly-squeezed fruit juice to go, and at very reasonable prices, stop by Guarantee, at 41 Veikou Street, corner with Parthenonos St., open daily except Sunday 10:00-17:00.
+Try #27, my personal favorite, at 6.60 euro!

 - If you are anything like us, Django at 15 Veikou Street, right on the 3-way intersection of Veikou, Dimitrakopoulou and Missaralioutou streets, has the very best ice-cream in Athens!
 All natural, premium gelatos and sorbets handmade daily in their open gelato kitchen!